 - Environmental issues: Air pollution and its control; Water pollution and its control; Agrochemicals and their effects; Solid waste management; Radioactive waste management; Greenhouse effect and global warming; Ozone depletion; Deforestation; Any three case studies as success stories addressing environmental issues.

-CUET Biology 2025: Exam Pattern
+CUET Biology 2026: Exam Pattern

 The CUET Biology exam is simple.
 It has multiple-choice questions (MCQs) with four options, and you choose the correct one.
 The questions come from your high school biology topics, like cell biology, genetics, ecology, and more.
-The exam may have different sections and covers the main ideas of biology.
+The exam may have different sections and cover the main ideas of biology.
 The number of questions and time limit can change, so check the details for your year.
 The test checks how well you understand biology and how you can use what you’ve learned.

 CUET Biology Exam Pattern | |